lcdm-uiuc/info490-fa15/Week4/assignment/README.md

 Submit your completed assignment (**.ipynb** files) onto Moodle for peer assessment.

+## Announcement

+An important announcement.
+Starting week 4, you must submit your assignment in two places:

+1. Week XX Assignment (Peer Assessment)

+2. Week XX Assignment (Instructors)

-Don't forget that you have to submit in **two** places, one for peer assessment and the other one for instructor's grades.
+One is just for the peer assessment, and the other one is just for instructor's grades.

 ## Submission deadline: Saturday, September 19th, 2015, 6:00 PM

 ## Problem 4.1.
 See template: [Simple Stats](stats.ipynb)

 ## Problem 4.2.
 See template: [Unix data processing using IPython](unix_ipython.ipynb)

+Don't forget that you have to submit in **two** places, one for peer assessment and the other one for instructor's grades.

 ### How to download the templates